Unleash/unleash-vue-sdk/README.md

 ### Deferring client start

-By default, the Unleash client will start polling the Proxy for toggles immediately when the `FlagProvider` component renders.
+By default, the Unleash client will start polling for toggles immediately when the `FlagProvider` component renders.
 You can delay the polling by:

 - setting the `startClient` prop to `false`
 - passing a client instance to the `FlagProvider`